By Kah-Wai Lin

 However, I needed another element that would harmonize with the overall composition, ideally a strong leading line.
 After inspecting several patches of water aligned with the mountain, I found no suitable sand pattern in the same frame.
 As time pressed on and the golden hour approached, I quickly decided to place three small seashells along a diagonal line.
 These shells not only enhance the leading line but also guide the viewer’s gaze directly into the mountain reflection.

 Positioning the camera at the right height poses a challenge.
 Setting it too low enhances the reflection but obscures the leading line.
 Conversely, a higher position reveals the leading line but loses the reflection.
-Finding the perfect height for the right balance is the key for perfect composition.
+Finding the perfect height for the right balance is key to achieving a strong composition.

 The seashells are small, necessitating a closer camera setup.
 Consequently, I needed to use focus stacking to ensure sharpness throughout the scene.
-This technique involves taking a series of images at different focus settings and then combining them to produce a final image in which everything is is sharp from extremely close up to far away.
-There are several stand-alone applications available that assemble the multiple images that have been shot into one.
-Some cameras also offer this technique as a built-in feature and it can also be done in Lightroom.
+This technique involves taking a series of images at different focus settings and then combining them to produce a final image in which everything is sharp from extremely close up to far away.
+There are several stand-alone applications available that assemble the multiple images into one.
+Some cameras also offer this technique as a built-in feature, and it can also be done in Lightroom.

-After wrestling with the composition, the day's best light arrived.
+After refining the composition, the day's best light arrived.
 Although the sun was obscured by the mountain, it illuminated and painted the clouds above.
-I captured several shots, each with different cloud patterns, and found that this one worked the best – the clouds seemed to radiate outward from the mountain.
-The warm hues of the golden hour contrasted strikingly with the cool tones and wintery feel of the landscape.
+I captured several shots, each with different cloud patterns, and found that this one worked best.
+The clouds seemed to radiate outward from the mountain.
+The warm hues of the golden hour contrasted strikingly with the cool tones and wintry feel of the landscape.

 All the elements in this image are arranged to form a coherent and continuous path.
-The seashells guide the viewer's eyes towards the reflection and the main subject, the witch hat mountain.
-The radiating cloud pattern then directs the viewer's gaze in a divergent manner.
-This technique is known as “visual path” or “visual continuity,” and it helps guide the viewer's exploration of the image.
+The seashells guide the viewer's eyes toward the reflection and the main subject, the witch hat mountain.
+The radiating cloud pattern then directs the viewer’s gaze outward.
+This technique is known as “visual path” or “visual continuity,” and it helps guide the viewer’s exploration of the image.

-VISIT: Kah-Wai Lin's Website to see more of his exquisite work and learn about the many workshops all over the world that he conducts.
+Visit: Kah-Wai Lin's Website to see more of his work and learn about his workshops around the world.

 About Photographers